Tannakian formalism: Applications

+are isomorphic to one another up to connected components.

 Those areas of application are closely connected to the theory of motives.
 Another place in which Tannakian categories have been used is in connection with the Grothendieck–Katz p-curvature conjecture; in other words, in bounding monodromy groups.

 The Geometric Satake equivalence establishes an equivalence between representations of the Langlands dual group ${}^L G$ of a reductive group G and certain equivariant perverse sheaves on the affine Grassmannian associated to G. This equivalence provides a non-combinatorial construction of the Langlands dual group.
 It is proved by showing that the mentioned category of perverse sheaves is a Tannakian category and identifying its Tannaka dual group with ${}^L G$.